 These installations are also for homes situated in one place for a long time.

 Install a Geothermal Heat Pump

 They are also the most cost-effective heating appliances to install.
 However, you can’t move them.
 That’s the con.
-If you’re looking to be genuinely mobile in your mobile home, then this option won’t work for you.
+If you want to be genuinely traveling in your mobile home, this option won’t work for you.